These Technologies are Poised to Make a Difference

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

 So those are some of the changes I've seen over the last year that I thought were worth writing about.
-There are plenty of other interesting technologies I wrote about in last years, 12 Emerging Educational Uses of Technology That are the Most Exciting Right Now.
+There are plenty of other interesting technologies I wrote about in prior years, 12 Emerging Educational Uses of Technology That are the Most Exciting Right Now.
 Quite a few of these, like Video Collaboration and the new breed of Student Response Systems, are pretty mainstream.
 Others, like OER and Competency Based Education have a solid foundation but need more time to mature.

 So, what did I fail to mention?
 Are there other promising instructional technologies or tech-enabled educational constructs that have either bubbled up or started to fade away, that you would have expected or liked to see written about here?